hkalia/libarr/README.md

 	return (0);
 }
 ```
-As you can see this program has grown quite a bit. here is the same program, but utilizing my dynamic array library.
+As you can see this program has grown quite a bit.
+Here is the same program, but utilizing my dynamic array library.
 ``` C
 int		main(void)
 {